So you want to: merge your data sets (and/or label your observations)

 The right_join() function keeps all observations in the second data frame (Dat2) but you will lose any unmatched observations in the first data frame (Dat1)

-it’s ALWAYS a good idea to check your merged data frame to make sure the merge behaved as you expected.
+You should always check your merged data frame to make sure the merge behaved as you expected.
 This can be done by taking a random row in the first file (Dat1) and comparing the information for that row (ID and Day) in the second file (Dat2) and the merged file (mDat).
 Here is an example:

 k <-5# pick a random row to check.
 Let's choose 5!
 Dat1[k,] # looking at the 5th row of the first data frame